pascallanger/DIY-Multiprotocol-TX-Module/Lua_scripts/README.md

 Notes:
 - Menu is used to cycle through the detected sensors.
 - It's normal to lose the telemetry feed while using the text mode configuration.
-Telemetry will resume if the script is exited by pressing the exit button.
+Telemetry will resume properly if the script is exited by doing a short press on the exit button.

 [![Text mode video](https://img.youtube.com/vi/81wd8NlF3Qw/0.jpg)](https://www.youtube.com/watch?v=81wd8NlF3Qw)